jaredlang/autogen-agents/7b.resume-optimizer-team/observation.md

 * Do a similar job on the resume.
 * Make the tool function more generic.
 * Add a weight to each section.
+* Add some web UI like Gradio for web access.
+* Use chromadb cloud or Mongodb Atlas to store the review results.